mjtamlyn/ayb-notes/b-apache-cassandra-analytics.md

 ## Use cases

 Session stores: Read dominated, updates and it probably fits in RAM.
 Distribute for availability.
+Really what we want is atomicity.